chargebyte/chargebyte-docs/docs/source/hardware.rst

 X12 - Digital In And Out
 ========================

-This port supports two digital inputs with digital adjustable reference level of up to +12 V and two digital outputs.
+This optional port supports two digital inputs with digital adjustable reference level of up to +12 V and two digital outputs.
 The outputs are real push-pull drivers.
 Up to 100 mA can be drawn from a single output.

 .. flat-table:: X12 - Digital In And Out
     :header-rows: 1